 The very term Quetzalcoatl (or Quetzalcohuātl in Classical Nahuatl) means ‘feathered serpent’.
 In the Nahuatl language, quetzalli roughly means ‘long green feather’, later associated with the ‘emerald plumed bird’, and coatl refers to a serpent.
 Unsurprisingly, many depictions of Quetzalcoatl pertain to a serpent, with the probable earliest known representation of the god found at the Olmec site of La Venta.

 The stela, dating from some time between 1200 – 400 BC, portrays a serpent rearing its head behind a person (possibly a priest).
-More elaborate depictions of the feathered serpent version are found at the six-tiered pyramid built in the god’s honor at Teotihuacan, dating from circa 3rd century AD.
+More elaborate depictions of the feathered serpent version are found in the six-tiered pyramid built in the god’s honor at Teotihuacan, dating from circa 3rd century AD.

 Similarly, the Maya serpent imagery from the Classic period (circa 250 – 830 AD) is also found in many Mayan sites.
 According to researchers, the feathered serpents (pertaining to the Classic Maya serpent iconography) probably symbolized the sky or in some cases planet Venus.